Bookbot

 10 Minutes 38 Seconds in This Strange World

-The stunning, timely new novel from the acclaimed, internationally bestselling author follows Peri, a married, wealthy, beautiful Turkish woman, on her way to a dinner party in Istanbul.
-As a beggar snatches her handbag, a photograph falls out—a polaroid of three young women and their university professor, a relic from a past Peri has tried to forget.
-Set over an evening in contemporary Istanbul, the story unfolds as Peri navigates the tensions between East and West, religious and secular, rich and poor.
-Amidst the opulence of the dinner, terrorist attacks erupt across the city.
-Competing in Peri's mind are memories evoked by the polaroid, recalling her time at Oxford University, where she befriended the charming Shirin, a fully assimilated Iranian, and Mona, a devout Egyptian-American.
-Their debates on Islam and feminism center around the charismatic Professor Azur, who teaches divinity in unconventional ways.
-As the attacks draw nearer, Peri reflects on the scandal that ultimately tore them apart.
-Elif Shafak, the number one bestselling novelist in Turkey, delivers a rich and moving narrative that humanizes a profound sea change in the modern world.
+Peri, a married, wealthy, beautiful Turkish woman, is on her way to a dinner party at a seaside mansion in Istanbul when a beggar snatches her handbag.
+As she wrestles to get it back, a photograph falls to the ground--an old Polaroid of three young women and their university professor.
+A relic from a past--and a love--Peri had tried desperately to forget.
+Three Daughters of Eve is set over an evening in contemporary Istanbul, as Peri arrives at the party and navigates the tensions that simmer in this crossroads country between East and West, religious and secular, rich and poor.
+Over the course of the dinner, and amidst an opulence that is surely ill begotten, terrorist attacks occur across the city.
+Competing in Peri's mind, however, are the memories invoked by her almost-lost Polaroid, of the time years earlier when she was sent abroad for the first time, to attend Oxford University.
+As a young woman there, she had become friends with the charming, adventurous Shirin, a fully assimilated Iranian girl, and Mona, a devout Egyptian American.
+Their arguments about Islam and feminism find focus in the charismatic but controversial Professor Azur, who teaches divinity, but in unorthodox ways.
+As the terrorist attacks come ever closer, Peri is moved to recall the scandal that tore them all apart.

 • The Architect's Apprentice